zptr1/stck/IDEAS.md

 Currently, the `if` conditions have the following syntax:
 ```
-<condition> if <body> else <condition> if* <body> else <body> end
+[condition] if <body> else [condition] if* <body> else <body> end
 ```
-where the condition part is not even required, as it just takes an element from the top of the stack.
+This doesn't even treat condition as a separate part, as it just takes a boolean from the top of the stack.

-This might be quite confusing and inconvenient especially to the new programmers.
+This might be quite confusing and inconvenient.

-This is also a bit inconsistent, considering that the `while` loops have the condition after the keyword, and compile-time conditions (that are not implemented yet) also have the condition after the keyword.
+This is also a bit inconsistent, considering that the `while` loops have the condition after the keyword, and compile-time conditions (that are not implemented yet) will also have the condition after the keyword.

 The syntax of the `if` conditions could be changed to something like this instead:
 ```